Gone in 10 minutes: Auckland trailer theft threatens Hawke's Bay rider's speedway career

 Michael Patey, 27, of Flaxmere, had been in Auckland just a few hours when thieves backed a vehicle on to his sister's property in the West Auckland suburb of Massey, hitched-up his trailer and drove off with the bikes about 12.30am on Saturday.

-It took less than 10 minutes, but more than 48 hours later the trail and bikes were still missing.
+It took less than 10 minutes, but more than 48 hours later the trailer and bikes were still missing.

 The enclosed trailer has silver-rimmed wheels, stickers from Stuha speedway frames and team Kawasaki, and the registration number 7Y678, and was heavily padlocked.